deebloo/generator-angular-blueprint/README.md

 ```
 npm install -g bower
 npm install -g yo
-(optional) npm install -g grunt-cli
 ```
-All commands can be run with either grunt {command} or npm start {command}

 Based on [John Papa's AngularJS Style Guide](https://github.com/johnpapa/angularjs-styleguide).
 The goal is to have an out of the box scaffolding that will scale well for large complex applications.